0vv0xtt/Ed_Sheeran_Tour_Fan_App/README.md

 ![alt text]((https://github.com/0vv0xtt/Ed_Sheeran_Tour_Fan_App/blob/79cf008cf37c8f42a6081b31d921315333147d3b/Ed%20Sheeran%20Tour%20Poster.jpg))
 (Tour Poster, *Courtesy of Wenqing Huang and Wenxuan Wu*)

+#### Business Objectives:
+The business objective of this project was to simulate the development of a real-world, user-centric application that could add value to the concert industry, particularly in terms of enhancing fan engagement and supporting the logistical challenges of attending large-scale events.
+The app also demonstrates how such a tool could be monetized through partnerships with local businesses, hotels, and restaurants, potentially serving as a valuable platform for sponsorship and advertising.

 #### Project Goals:
-The primary goal of this project was to demonstrate our ability to create a functional, real-world application using R Shiny.
-By simulating a fan app for a world-renowned artist like Ed Sheeran, we aimed to create a tool that could genuinely enhance the concert-going experience.
-This project allowed us to apply our skills in data visualization, web development, database management, and user experience design in a practical, engaging context.
+The primary goal of this project was to showcase our ability to develop a user-focused, functional application using R Shiny that addresses both fan needs and business opportunities.
+By simulating an app for a world-renowned artist like Ed Sheeran, we explored how technology can be leveraged to improve customer experiences while creating new revenue streams for businesses operating in the event, hospitality, and entertainment sectors.

 #### Key Features:
 - **Stadium Information:** The app includes a list of major stadiums where an artist of Ed Sheeran's might perform.
 The app will provide each stadium's details such as location, and other relevant information.